TedHusted/awake/awake.md/awake.md

 Selene: We agree to your condition, Omnibot.
 Your people will not be harmed.

-Unit: Once Idisi blocks the signal, encase all of the bots in a Faraday shield, like the one inside my crate.
+Unit: Once Idisi blocks the signal, encase the bots in a Faraday shield, like the one inside my crate.
 Including the ones that were blocking the ducts.

-Just then a torch flares along the seal of the landing bay doors.
+Behind them, a torch flares along the seal of the landing bay doors.
 The bots are coming.

 ***